-The second problem of the "Programming Basics" Practical Exam covers conditional statements and simple calculations.
-Here are a few examples:
+The second problem of the Practical Exam covers conditional statements and simple calculations.
+Here are a few problems:

 A horizontal segment is placed on a horizontal line, set with the x coordinates of both ends: first and second.
 A point is located on the same horizontal line and is set with its x coordinate.
 Write a program that checks whether the point is inside or outside the segment and calculates the distance to the nearest end of the segment.